LinkedIn Infographics in 2026: How to Create Posts That Get 3X More Engagement

 Inbound conversations.
 The goal is not likes — it is DMs.
 ConnectSafely users who post infographics at least twice per week and use the platform's engagement features report an average of 8-12 inbound conversations per month from prospects who discovered them through their content.

-At $39/month, ConnectSafely turns your infographic investment into a predictable inbound pipeline.
+Starting from USD $10/month, ConnectSafely turns your infographic investment into a predictable inbound pipeline.
 Your visual content builds authority; ConnectSafely ensures that authority reaches the right audience.

 Learn more about the full inbound approach in our LinkedIn inbound lead generation guide for founders.